43+ Tips for Improving Fuel Economy

 Simple Commuting Choices

-After assessing your actual driving needs and making any necessary changes or performing necessary maintenance, it's time to look at simple things you can do which increase fuel mileage easily.
+After assessing your actual driving needs and making any necessary changes or performing necessary maintenance, it's time to look at simple things you can do for improving fuel economy easily.

 - Skip the "warm up" - Many people think that warming up is necessary or more efficient, but idling for more than 30 seconds (and usually less) is rarely more efficient.
 Your vehicle (engine and tires) will warm up faster when you begin gently driving it.